yorokobi/Puppet-8-for-DevOps-Engineers/ERRATA.md

 > Normally, this means a minimum of a development environment and a production environment so changes can be tested against servers in development and then successfully tested ones can be deployed to production.

-:notebook: Reader's comment for page 53:

-The reference to the latest version of Puppet should be changed from 7 to 8.
+:notebook: The reference to the latest version of Puppet should be changed from 7 to 8.
 All installation URIs appear to use Puppet 8 even though the Azure lab installs Puppet 7.

 #### Page 20